Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ---
-title: "React Tutorial: A Comprehensive Guide to Learning React JS in 2020"
+title: "React Tutorial: The Beginners Guide to Learning React JS in 2020"
-description: "In this React tutorial, you will learn the React JS fundamentals.
-Besides, you will be able to build React application and deploy on the web."
+description: "From Zero to deploy, you will learn everything about React JS and build a modern application in this React tutorial guide."
 category: "React"
 datePublished: "2020-01-27 10:27:00"
-dateUpdated: "2020-03-19 10:27:00"
+dateUpdated: "2020-03-23 10:27:00"
 featured: "./images/react-tutorial-for-beginners.png"
-tags: ["react", "reactjs"]
+tags:
+  - react
+  - react js
 ---

 If you are aiming to build a modern website or app that require high performance and safety, then, a knowledge of React is necessary!